-(DD) If the permittee fails to provide alternate financial assurance within the ninety (90) day period under subitem (CC), the guarantor shall complete the following:

-(aa) Provide alternate assurance within one hundred twenty (120) days following the guarantor's notice of cancellation.

-(bb) Place evidence of the alternate assurance in the facility operating record.

-(cc) Notify the commissioner.

-(C) The permittee shall complete the following record keeping and reporting requirements:

-(i) The permittee shall place a certified copy of the guarantee along with the documentation required under subdivision (6)(B)(iii) into the facility's operating record:

-(AA) before the initial receipt of waste or at the time of the next required local government financial test annual submittal, whichever is later, in the case of closure and post-closure care; or (BB) not later than one hundred twenty (120) days after the corrective action remedy has been selected in accordance with 329 IAC 10-21-13.

-(ii) The permittee is no longer required to maintain the documentation specified in this clause when the permittee:

-(AA) substitutes alternate financial assurance in accordance with this rule; or

-(BB) is released from the requirements of this rule in accordance with section 6 or 11 of this rule. (iii) If a local government guarantor no longer meets the requirements of subdivision (6), the permittee shall, within ninety (90) days, complete the following:

-(AA) Obtain alternative assurance.

-(BB) Place evidence of the alternate assurance in the facility operating record.

-(CC) Notify the commissioner.

-(iv) If the permittee fails to obtain alternate financial assurance within the ninety (90) day period required in item (iii), the guarantor shall provide that alternate assurance within the next thirty (30) days.
+If the permittee fails to obtain alternate financial assurance within the ninety (90) day period, the guarantor shall provide that alternate assurance within the next thirty (30) days.

-(b) The following requirements apply to determining the financial responsibility closure cost estimate:
+- (b) Financial responsibility closure cost estimate requirements must be as follows:

-(1) For purposes of establishing financial responsibility under subsection (a), the permittee shall have a detailed written estimate of the cost of closing the facility based on the following:
+- (1) For purposes of establishing financial responsibility, the permittee shall have a detailed written estimate of the cost of closing the facility based on the following:

-(A) The applicable closure costs derived under:
+- (A) The closure costs derived under:

-(i) 329 IAC 10-22-2(c);
+- (i) 329 IAC 10-22-2(c);

-(ii) 329 IAC 10-30-4(b); or
+- (ii) 329 IAC 10-30-4(b); or

-(iii) 329 IAC 10-37-4(b).
+- (iii) 329 IAC 10-37-4(b).

-(B) One (1) of the closure cost estimating standards under subdivision (2).
+- (B) One (1) of the closure cost estimating standards under subdivision (3).

+- (2) As used in this section, "establishment of financial responsibility" means submission of financial responsibility to the commissioner in the form of one (1) of the options under subsection (a).

-(2) The permittee shall use one (1) of the following closure cost estimating standards:
+- (3) The permittee shall use one (1) of the following closure cost estimating standards:

-(A) The entire solid waste land disposal facility closure standard is an amount that equals the estimated total cost of closing the entire solid waste land disposal facility, less an amount representing portions of the solid waste land disposal facility that have been certified for partial closure in accordance with:
+- (A) The entire solid waste land disposal facility closure standard is an amount that equals the estimated total cost of closing the entire solid waste land disposal facility, less an amount representing portions of the solid waste land disposal facility that have been certified for partial closure in accordance with:

-(i) 329 IAC 10-22-3;
+- (i) 329 IAC 10-22-3;

-(ii) 329 IAC 10-30-5; or
+- (ii) 329 IAC 10-30-5; or

-(iii) 329 IAC 10-37-5.
+- (iii) 329 IAC 10-37-5.

-(B) The incremental closure standard is an amount that, for any year of operation, equals the total cost of closing the portion of the solid waste land disposal facility dedicated to the current year of solid waste land disposal facility operation, plus all closure amounts from all other partially or completely filled portions of the solid waste land disposal facility from prior years of operation that have not yet been certified for partial closure in accordance with:
+- (B) The incremental closure standard is an amount that, for any year of operation, equals the total cost of closing the portion of the solid waste land disposal facility dedicated to the current year of solid waste land disposal facility operation, plus all closure amounts from all other partially or completely filled portions of the solid waste land disposal facility from prior years of operation that have not yet been certified for partial closure in accordance with:

-(i) 329 IAC 10-22-3;
+- (i) 329 IAC 10-22-3;

-(ii) 329 IAC 10-30-5; or
+- (ii) 329 IAC 10-30-5; or

-(iii) 329 IAC 10-37-5.
+- (iii) 329 IAC 10-37-5.

-(c) Until final closure of the solid waste land disposal facility is certified, the permittee shall annually review and submit to the commissioner the financial closure cost estimate derived under this section, not later than June 15 of each year, in accordance with the following:

-(1) The submittal must include a copy of the existing contour map of the solid waste land disposal facility that delineates the boundaries of all areas into which waste has been placed as of the annual review and certified by a registered professional engineer or registered land surveyor.
+- (c) Until final closure of the solid waste land disposal facility is certified, the permittee shall annually review and submit to the commissioner the financial closure estimate derived under this section annually not later than June 15.
+The submittal must also include a copy of the existing contour map of the solid waste land disposal facility that delineates the boundaries of all areas into which waste has been placed as of the annual review and certified by a registered professional engineer or registered land surveyor.
+In addition, as part of the annual review, the permittee shall revise the closure estimate as follows:

-(2) As part of the annual review, the permittee shall revise the closure estimate by making an inflation adjustment using an inflation factor derived from the annual implicit price deflator for gross national product as published by the United States Department of Commerce in its Survey of Current Business.
-The inflation factor is the result of dividing the latest published annual deflator by the deflator for the previous year as follows:

-(A) The first revision is made by multiplying the original closure cost estimate by the inflation factor.
-The result is the revised closure cost estimate.

-(B) Subsequent revisions are made by multiplying the latest revised closure cost estimate by the latest inflation factor.

-(3) The permittee shall revise the closure cost estimate not later than thirty (30) days after the commissioner has approved changes to the closure plan if the changes increase the cost of closure.
-The revised closure cost estimate must be adjusted annually for inflation in accordance with subdivision (2).
+- (1) For inflation, using an inflation factor derived from the annual implicit price deflator for gross national product as published by the United States Department of Commerce in its Survey of Current Business.
+The inflation factor is the result of dividing the latest published annual deflator by the deflator for the previous year as follows: - (A) The first revision is made by multiplying the original closure cost estimate by the inflation factor.
+The result is the revised closure cost estimate. - (B) Subsequent revisions are made by multiplying the latest revised closure cost estimate by the latest inflation factor. - (2) For changes in the closure plan, whenever the changes increase the cost of closure. - (d) The permittee may revise the closure cost estimate downward whenever a change in the closure plan decreases the cost of closure or whenever portions of the solid waste land disposal facility have been certified for partial closure under: - (1) 329 IAC 10-22-3; - (2) 329 IAC 10-30-5; or - (3) 329 IAC 10-37-5.

-(d) The permittee shall update the amount of financial assurance provided in the financial assurance instrument within sixty (60) days after the revision to the closure cost estimate required under subsection (c)(3).

-(e) The permittee may revise the closure cost estimate downward whenever:

-(1) a change in the closure plan decreases the cost of closure; or

-(2) portions of the solid waste land disposal facility have been certified for partial closure under:

-(A) 329 IAC 10-22-3; (B) 329 IAC 10-30-5; or

-(C) 329 IAC 10-37-5.

-This document is available for viewing at https://www.fiscal.treasury.gov/surety-bonds/circular-570.html and may be obtained from the United States Department of the Treasury, Bureau of the Fiscal Service, Surety Bond Program, 3700 East West Highway, Room 6D22, Hyattsville, MD 20782.

-This document is incorporated by reference.
-This document is available for viewing at https://www.gasb.org/page/PageContent?pageId=/standards-guidance/pronouncements.html,may be obtained fromGovernmental Accounting Standards Board, 401 Merritt 7, P.O.
-Box 5116, Norwalk, CT 06856-5116, and is available for review at the Indiana Department of Environmental Management, Office of Legal Counsel, Indiana Government Center North, 100 North Senate Avenue, Thirteenth Floor, Indianapolis, IN 46204.